Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Freshbooks’ homepage design is clear and straightforward with minimal copy, a simple beige background, and strategic use of white space.

-They’ve used color contrast to their advantage with blue and green CTA buttons that stand out against the background, so it’s clear what actions they want users to take when they arrive.
+They’ve used color contrast to their advantage, with blue and green CTA buttons that stand out against the background color scheme, making it clear what actions they want users to take when they arrive.

-Freshbooks’ sub-navigation section is well-categorized, with labels like ‘Tools to support your type of business,’ that easily help visitors find solutions for a variety of use cases and shows empathy for their particular pain points.
+Freshbooks’ sub-navigation section is well-categorized, with labels like ‘Tools to support your type of business’ that easily help visitors find solutions for a variety of use cases, clearly prioritizing accessibility and showing empathy for their users’ particular pain points.

-This design is especially useful for websites offering a simple solution to complex user problems—such as SaaS companies.
-Start by defining clear navigation categories, using labels that highlight key use cases, so users will be more likely to explore your site and convert into paying customers.
+This design is especially useful for websites such as SaaS companies that offer a simple solution to complex user problems.
+Start by defining clear navigation categories and using labels that highlight key use cases.
+This will increase users' likelihood of exploring your site and converting into paying customers.

-Pro tip: use Hotjar Heatmaps to observe where users click, scroll, and move through your homepage, and see which parts of your design compel them to convert.
-Use the insights you collect to guide your homepage design decisions and delight users.
+💡 Pro tip: use Hotjar Heatmaps to observe where users click, scroll, and move on your homepage, and see which parts of your UX design compel them to convert.
+Uncover points of friction and usability issues with rage click maps, then consult visual data from Engagement Zone heatmaps to identify which elements users interact with the most.
+Then, you can use the insights you collect to guide your homepage design decisions and delight users.

 The best responsive website designs

-Responsive websites give users a streamlined, consistent, and adaptable experience across various devices and screens—whether it be on a mobile phone, desktop, or tablet.
+Responsive websites give users a streamlined, consistent, and adaptable experience across various devices and screens, whether they're using a mobile phone, desktop, or tablet.

-Let’s check out some great examples of companies who put web design trends and techniques to good use in creating responsive sites.
+Let’s check out some great examples of companies that put cutting-edge web design trends and techniques to good use in creating responsive sites.

 4. Shopify